 Because we recognise the need to ensure that our employees are fully aware of the need to avoid contracting with suppliers who rely upon slavery and human trafficking, we are taking steps to inform our colleagues to ensure that they understand their obligations.

 The Company has a Slavery Compliance Officer, to whom all concerns regarding modern slavery should be addressed, and who will then undertake relevant action with regard to the Organisation’s obligations.

-On behalf of the Board of Directors of Wilsons by David Wheatcroft, Managing Director
+On behalf of the Board of Directors of Wilsons by Wojciech Gumienny, Managing Director